xthursdayx/docker-templates/README.md

 **Forum**

-More information available at the [Unraid template Forum](https://forums.unraid.net/topic/88410-support-xthursdayx-unraid-docker-templates/)
+For more information cheeck out the [Unraid template Forum](https://forums.unraid.net/topic/88410-support-xthursdayx-unraid-docker-templates/) for these templates.

 **Donate**